List of Digimon Adventure characters: Film antagonists

-Wendigomon is a beast Digimon based on the Wendgio who appears in Digimon Adventure 02: Digimon Hurricane Landing!! / Transcendent Evolution!!
-The Golden Digimentals! (the third part of Digimon: The Movie).
+Wendigomon is a beast Digimon based on the Wendigo who appears in Hurricane Touchdown (the third part of Digimon: The Movie).
 He is Terriermon's twin brother and Willis' other partner Digimon, who mysteriously disappeared in his In-Training level form, Kokomon.
 He resurfaced in his corrupted Champion-level form as Wendigomon and abducted any DigiDestined with an original Digivice to his pocket dimension.
-Wendigomon's goal was to "go back" to how things were; Willis' failed attempts to reason with him caused him to digivolve into corrupted versions of Antylamon and Cherubimon.
-Magnamon and Rapidmon managed to defeat Cherubimon, and he is resurrected as a Digi-Egg.
+Wendigomon's goal was to "go back" to how things were; Willis' failed attempts to reason with him caused him to digivolve into corrupted versions of the rabbit-themed Antylamon and the rabbit/cherub-themed Cherubimon.
+Magnamon and Rapidmon managed to defeat Cherubimon from within, and he is resurrected as a Digi-Egg.